A Robust Approach for LiDAR-Inertial Odometry Without Sensor-Specific Modeling: Experimental Evaluation

 \tabref{tab:oxford_results} reports the results on the Oxford Spires dataset, comparing our system against KISS-ICP, DLIO, \fastliotwo, and VILENS-SLAM.
 Tao~\etalcite{tao2025ijrr} provide results for the closed-source VILENS-SLAM system, which in their experiments was the best performing online SLAM approach.
 We report the same results here only as a reference for the performance achievable by SLAM systems.
 All other reported approaches are odometry-only and do not include loop closures.
 KISS-ICP, a \lidar-only odometry, generally underperforms compared to other methods, which are otherwise all \lidar-inertial.
 It uses a constant velocity motion assumption which can fail to sufficiently model the motion profile of a backpack-mounted sensor.
 DLIO uses continuous-time deskewing along with a geometric observer for fusing IMU and \lidar odometry.
 However, it has worse performance than \fastliotwo and our approach in terms of RPE on most sequences, showing local odometry inconsistency. \fastliotwo is the next-best performing odometry in our evaluation.
 It uses a tightly-coupled IEKF with an 18 dimensional state, including online bias and gravity direction estimation.
 It achieves the best result on the ``Bodleian'' sequence, better even than the SLAM approach.
 Notably, however, it has worse RPE results on the challenging ``Christ'' sequence, which is 2.2\,km long across 4 recordings including stairs accessing different indoor levels.
 Our approach shows consistent performance on the entire dataset.
 It is generally the best performing odometry on both metrics, and is mainly on par with the SLAM appoach.

-On our self-collected car dataset, the odometry results reported in~\tabref{tab:ipb_car_results} retain the general trend from Oxford Spires.
+On our self-recorded car dataset, the odometry results reported in~\tabref{tab:ipb_car_results} retain the general trend from Oxford Spires.
 KISS-ICP underperforms compared to \lidar-inertial methods, which can be expected as the other methods can exploit IMU measurements for a better motion model.
 DLIO fails on the 52\,km long ``Rural'' sequence, which includes underpass sections and frequent elevation changes over 100\,m. \fastliotwo outperforms our approach on the ``Residential'' sequence and is very close to our results on the ``Urban'' and ``Hill'' sequences.
-On most sequences, our approach achieves the best results, especially on the ``Forest'' and ``Rural'' sequences, showing the robustness of our system in challenging environments.
+On most sequences, our approach achieves the best results, especially on the ``Forest'' and ``Rural'' sequences, showing the robustness of our system in challenging environments. \tre{We discuss the ablation results from~\tabref{tab:ipb_car_results} in the next section.}

 For the \legkilo dataset (see \tabref{tab:leg_kilo_results}), the ``Indoor'' and ``Running'' sequences are both shorter than 100\,m so the RPE metric, even with 1\,-\,100\,m intervals, is not applicable.
 Here, the ATE metric alone can give insight into both global drift and local consistency.
 KISS-ICP shows poor results, reflecting that the constant velocity model is not well applicable here. \legkilo~\cite{ou2024ral} gives the best results on this dataset.
 This approach is based on LIO-SAM~\cite{shan2020iros} and incorporates quadruped leg kinematics and foot contact height measurements.
 These additional sensor requirements lead to a strong performance on legged robots but also prevent the method from being applied to the other datasets.
 Our approach is purely \lidar-inertial and we show the next-best performance after \legkilo.